antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     143.060059   37.862545   18.871019  143.191238   37.904606   17.327589  143.067352   37.977760   19.145472   90.000000   24.058483
     142.473907   38.087746   29.206949  142.514374   37.983589   27.932550  142.614288   38.076675   26.574770   90.000000   18.332708
     ..................................................................................................................................

+It is important to notice that at the moment a predefined rake=90° is imposed.
+Next versions of the code will implement the possibility of impose different (possibly varying) rake angles.

  They can be easily plotted by simple personal scripts.
 In the folder *utils* there is the script *slip_distribution_plot_AGI.m*.
 As for all the MATLAB scripts, this one can be run either in the MATLAB command window or with one of the following commands: